 The IRS ruling granting Friends of Stuyvesant Baseball 501(c)(3) status was issued in February of 2010.

-2016-17 Executive Board
+2022-23 Executive Board

-- Judy Scherzer, Treasurer
+- Judd Merkel, Treasurer

-- John Ostlund, Member-at-Large
+- Reid Veto, Member-at-Large

-Friends of Stuyvesant Baseball was formed during the 2005-06 season to support the Hitmen in finding a home field for their league games.
-Pier 40 was an obvious choice as it’s relatively close – about one mile away from the school — and because the team was already using it for some practices and non-league games.
+In 2005-06 season parents joined together and formed the “Friends of Stuyvesant Baseball.
+The organization was created to support the Hitmen in finding a home field for league games.
+The field at Pier 40 was an obvious choice.
+It’s nearby – about a mile away from the school — and the team was already using it for some practices and non-league games.